dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ```

 As you can see, there are some missed detections of the microalgae cells.
-But, considering we only trained for 10 epochs (which took less than 30 seconds to complete), this is an astonishing result!
+But, considering this is our first try, and we only trained for 10 epochs (which took less than 30 seconds to complete), this is an astonishing feat!
 Additionally, in this post, I've only used 17 labeled images to train the model.

-Contrary to popular belief, we can feasibly train a sophisticated object detection model with only a few images in short amount of time.
+In this post I've demonstrated that we can train a sophisticated object detection model with only a few images in a very short time.
-These outstanding result is possible thanks to the Fastai library that incorporated all the best practices in training deep learning models.
+These outstanding feat is possible thanks to the Fastai library that incorporated all the best practices in training deep learning models.

-At this point, we have not even tuned any hyperparameters to improve performance.
+At this point, we have not even tuned any hyperparameters (other than learning rate) to optimize performance.
-The hyperparameters are default values in Fastai that worked extremely well especially considering that this is only our first model trained on this dataset.
+Most hyperparameters are default values in Fastai that worked extremely well out-of-the-box with this dataset and model.

-To improve model performance, you may want to experiment by labeling more data, and adjusting a few other hyperparameters such as learning rate, batch size, different models and backbones.
+To improve performance, you may want to experiment by labeling more data, and adjusting a few other hyperparameters such as image size, batch size, training epochs, ratio of training/validation split, different model types and backbones.

 ### 📖 Wrapping Up